MinaYimam/Java_Auto_Grader_11/Lab 11 Questions.md

 Finish the getTicketById method in TicketStore.
 If there is a row in the database with id equal to the id given, return a new Ticket created from that row.
 If there is no matching row, return null.

+This method should return the matching ticket, regardless of whether the ticket is OPEN or RESOLVED.

 Implement a listener for the `searchIdButton`.
 When this button is clicked, read the text in `idSearchTextBox`.
 Verify data has been entered, and that it is a positive integer.

-If there is no data or the data is invalid (not an integer, or a negative integer) the `ticketList` should show an empty list, and set the `ticketListStatusDescription` JLabel to the String `INVALID_TICKET_ID`
+If there is no data, or the data is invalid (not an integer, or a negative integer) the `ticketList` should show an empty list, and set the `ticketListStatusDescription` JLabel to the String `INVALID_TICKET_ID`

 If the ID is a positive integer then use `controller` to search for the matching ticket.